wherrera10/RxNav.jl/README.md

 ## API functions

 Note: There are two different RxNorm databases.
-The more complete one, RxNorm, contains medications including vetinary-use-only medications and medications no longer in use or which are not available in United States pharmacies.
+The more complete one, RxNorm, contains medications including vetinerary-use-only medications and medications no longer in use or which are not available in United States pharmacies.
 The Julia functions default to this database.
 In order to confine search results to generally available human medications, the RxNorm database also supports the "Prescribable" RxNorm API, which gives results only